-The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the Governing Body.
-The Governing Body have conferred the following functions of the implementation of this policy to the staff below; however, the Governing Body remains legally responsible and accountable for fulfilling our statutory duty.
+The statutory duty for making arrangements for supporting children at school with medical conditions rests with the Governing Body.
+The Governing Body have conferred the following functions of the implementation of this policy to the staff below; however, the Governing Body remains legally responsible and accountable for fulfilling statutory duties.